 Our Governing Body

-The governing body is made up of 12 members, comprising 2 Parent Governors elected by parents; 1 Local Authority Governor appointed by Cambridgeshire County Council; 3 Foundation Governors appointed by Ely Diocesan Board of Education; the Head Teacher; 1 Staff Governor elected by staff; and 4 Co-Opted Governors and 1 Associate Governor appointed by the governing body itself.
+The governing body is made up of 12 members, comprising 2 Parent Governors elected by parents; 1 Local Authority Governor appointed by Cambridgeshire County Council; 2 Foundation Governors appointed by Ely Diocesan Board of Education; the Head Teacher; 1 Staff Governor elected by staff; and 3 Co-Opted Governors.
+We also have 2 Associate Governors appointed by the governing body itself.

-The governing body also has the opportunity to appoint Associate Members, who do not vote, but add their skills and expertise to the work we do.
+Associate Members do not vote, but add their skills and expertise to the work we do.
 Becoming an Associate is also a useful way of getting to know the work of the governing body before committing to becoming a full Governor.